House to vote to hold Steve Bannon in contempt for defying subpoena - KRDO

 The vote by the full House to hold Bannon in criminal contempt of Congress will set up a referral to the Department of Justice, which would then have to decide whether to prosecute.

+Attorney General Merrick Garland on Thursday said the Justice Department would review any referral, but at a House Judiciary Committee hearing, he did not say what the DOJ decision would be.

+“The Department of Justice will do what it always does in such circumstances, we’ll apply the facts and the law and make a decision, consistent with the principles of prosecution,” Garland said.

-The passage in the full House comes after the committee formally approved holding Bannon in contempt on Tuesday night, setting up the House vote, which will stand as a warning to potential witnesses about the consequences of not cooperating with the investigation.
+The House vote comes after the committee formally approved holding Bannon in contempt on Tuesday night.
+It will stand as a warning to potential witnesses about the consequences of not cooperating with the investigation.

+Debate on the House floor is now underway as lawmakers gear up for the final vote.

+Earlier in the afternoon, the House voted to approve the rule providing for consideration of the contempt resolution.
+The rule passed on a largely party-line vote of 221 to 205, with only two Republicans joining Democrats to vote in favor.

 On Tuesday night, members of the committee blasted Bannon for refusing to cooperate with the panel’s probe and warned that he is “isolated” in doing so as other witnesses are working with the panel.